taylorhackbart/taylorsbio/README.md

   I also had some help from my classmates (Jessica, Tessa, Ryan and Andy).

 # License
 This project is licensed under the terms of the MIT license.
+(It's not but I haven't learned to do this yet!)